 OECD Home › Employment › Publications & Documents › News Release

-The OECD unemployment rate rose by 0.1 percentage point to 8.0% in October 2012 compared to the previous month.
+The OECD unemployment rate increased to 8.1% in January 2013, compared with 8.0% in the previous month.

-The OECD unemployment rate increased slightly to 8.0% in July 2012 compared with 7.9% in the previous month.
+The OECD unemployment rate was stable at 8.0% in December 2012, unchanged from the previous month.